Code-Institute-Submissions/hawthorn_wine_co/README.md

           - The Admin page allows removal of products no longer available.

+### Stripe Testing

+- To simulate an issue with the payment format I commented out the 'form.submit()' code from my stripe_elements.js file.
+  This simulated a User closing the page before the form was submitted or some other issue with form submission.
+  I then checked Stripe and the webhook response signalled the order was created in the webhook despite the break in the payment flow.
+  The order was also present in the Orders section of the Admin page showing that the system is safe against such issues.

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.